A Shore Thing by Portia Macintosh #BlogTour #RachelsRandomResources @rararesources @BoldwoodBooks

 Bluesky @susanbuchanan.bsky.social

-Giveaway to Win a signed and dedicated paperback of A Taste of Christmas Spirit (Open to UK Only)
+Giveaway to Win a signed and dedicated paperback of The Boulangerie on the Corner (Open to UK Only)

 *Terms and Conditions –UK entries welcome.
 Please enter using the Gleam box below.
 The winner will be selected at random via Gleam from all valid entries and will be notified by Twitter and/or email.
 If no response is received within 7 days then Rachel’s Random Resources reserves the right to select an alternative winner.
 Open to all entrants aged 18 or over.
 Any personal data given as part of the competition entry is used for this purpose only and will not be shared with third parties, with the exception of the winners’ information.
 This will passed to the giveaway organiser and used only for fulfilment of the prize, after which time Rachel’s Random Resources will delete the data.
 I am not responsible for despatch or delivery of the prize.